Poisson boundary: Martin boundary of a Riemannian manifold

 For a Riemannian manifold the Martin boundary is constructed, when it exists, in the same way as above, using the Green function of the Laplace–Beltrami operator $\Delta$.
 In this case there is again a whole family of Martin compactifications associated to the operators $\Delta + \lambda$ for $0\le \lambda \le \lambda_0$ where $\lambda_0$ is the bottom of the spectrum.
 Examples where this construction can be used to define a compactification are bounded domains in the plane and symmetric spaces of non-compact type.

 The relationship between Martin and Poisson boundaries

 The measure $\nu_{o, 1}$ corresponding to the constant function is called the harmonic measure on the Martin boundary.
 With this measure the Martin boundary is isomorphic to the Poisson boundary.

 Examples

 Nilpotent groups

-The Poisson and Martin boundaries are trivial for symmetric random walks in nilpotent groups.
+The Poisson and Martin boundaries are trivial for symmetric random walks on nilpotent groups.
 On the other hand, when the random walk is non-centered, the study of the full Martin boundary, including the minimal functions, is far less conclusive.